 We get it.
 Everyone has a life outside of work.
 And that life often has its own sets of real problems that can come up.
 While it can be difficult (or sometimes impossible) to completely forget about your worries, it’s important not to let them keep you bogged down while at work.
 It’s sort of like how you do your best to leave work behind when you go home, except the other way around.

 It might seem like weird advice when it comes to the workplace, but if you have a particularly sedentary job, it’s important to get up and move around from time to time.
 Get that blood flowing.
-Any form of exercise, even if it’s just a lap or two around the office a couple of times a day, releases endorphins which directly contribute to feelings to happiness.
+Any form of exercise, even if it’s just a lap or two around the office a couple of times a day, releases endorphins that directly contribute to feelings of happiness.

-More than half of all Americans threw away vacation days in 2017.
+So many Americans throw away vacation days every year.
 Reasons for the lack of use vary from feelings of guilt to anxiety about work piling up while away.
 But any healthy work environment actively encourages everyone to use their allotted time.
-Taking regular breaks from work — breaks in which you are truly disconnected from the happenings of the office — are important to your mental wellbeing.
+Taking regular breaks from work — breaks in which you are truly disconnected from the happenings of the office — is important to your mental wellbeing.
 Going on vacation recharges you and improves both your mood in the office and your job performance.

 Going to work is a fact of life that is unavoidable for most of us.
 But by taking a few extra steps to change your approach, you can help to shape it into something that you truly enjoy doing each and every day.